 The Upstate Institute provides course development grants each year to support Colgate faculty with teaching interests that involve community engagement.

-In addition, successful applicant(s) may request additional funds of up to $4,000 from the Upstate Institute each of the first two times that the course is taught; these funds are meant to support expenses related to the course such as local travel, supplies, equipment, or guest lecturers.
+In addition, successful applicant(s) may request funds of up to $4,000 per course from the Upstate Institute each of the first two times that the course is taught; these funds are meant to support expenses related to the course such as local travel, supplies, equipment, or guest lecturers.

 - Course will be taught at least 2 times over the next 4 years.